Here you can find many sorts of practical information that can come in handy when planning your journey in Iceland and while booking your tours.

 Thanks to the Gulf Stream, Iceland isn´t as cold as it sounds.
 Temperatures are moderate year-round.
 Average July temperatures are around 10°C and the north and east are often the warmest parts in the summer.
 Snow is not of too much inconvenience and only settles intermittently in the south but tends to stay longer in the north.
 However, you can find fine winter skiing areas on higher ground outside many towns.
 Average January temperatures in Reykjavík, at around zero, are actually higher than those in New York.

 In the summer, light clothing is often all you need.
 But you should always be prepared for both cold and wet weather at all times of the year.
 The weather can be extremely changeable.
 Icelanders often say, “If you don´t like the weather, just wait 15 minutes.”
 And always bring a bathing suit, whatever time of the year you visit.
-A favourite pastime is year-round outdoor swimming in countless geothermal pools and lagoons, with a typical temperature of 25-28°C.
+A favorite pastime is year-round outdoor swimming in countless geothermal pools and lagoons, with a typical temperature of 25-28°C.

-In wintertime good winter clothing comes in handy for the colder days.
+In wintertime, good winter clothing comes in handy for the colder days.

 Quiet Nordic personality, exceptionally friendly, highly educated, sophisticated, attractive, honest and very modern.
 Their ancestors were predominantly Norwegian, although some came from the British Isles.
 There are no Inuits in Iceland.